ProfStick/12SDD_PseudoExe/docs/source/log.md

-from rply import LexerGenerator from rply import ParserGenerator from ast.ast import Display, Number
+from rply import LexerGenerator from rply import ParserGenerator from ast import Display, Number

+# define the tokens to be used for the lexical analysis based on the EBNF
 TOKENS = [('KW_BEGIN', 'BEGIN'),
         ('KW_END', 'END'),
         ('KW_DISPLAY', 'DISPLAY'),
         ('PROG_NAME', '[A-Z][a-zA-Z0-9]*'),
         ('INTEGER','-?[0-9]+'),
         ]

 class Lexer(object):
-    """Defines a lexer for the PseudoExe language.
+    '''Defines a lexer for the PseudoExe language.'''
-    """

     def __init__(self):
-        """Inits the lexer."""
+        '''Inits the lexer.'''
         self.lexer = LexerGenerator()

     def _add_tokens(self):
-        """add new tokens to the lexer
+        '''add new tokens to the lexer.'''

-        Args:
-            n/a

-        Returns:
-            None: but if it did you would describe it here

-        Raises:
-            NoError: but if it did you would describe it here
-        """

         for t in TOKENS:
             self.lexer.add(*t)

-        #this is just to catch all the errors so remove when not debug
-        # self.lexer.add('undef', '.')

         # Ignore spaces
         self.lexer.ignore('\s+')
         self.lexer.ignore("\n+")

     def get_lexer(self):
+        '''build and return the lexer.'''
         self._add_tokens()
         return self.lexer.build()

 class Parser(object):
-    """Defines a Parser for the PseudoExe language.
+    '''Defines a Parser for the PseudoExe language.'''
-    """

     def __init__(self):
-        """Inits parser generator.
+        '''Inits parser generator.

-        """
+        Extracts the token names from the list of tokens (TOKENS) and passes them to the parser generator'''

-        # extract the token makes from TOKENS as a list
+        # extract the token names from TOKENS as a list
         tokens = [t[0] for t in TOKENS] self.pg = ParserGenerator(tokens)

     def parse(self):
-        """define the syntax for the language
+        '''define the syntax for the language based on the EBNF.

-        """
+        parses the script and passes the results to the abstract syntax tree (AST)
+        '''

         @self.pg.production('program : KW_BEGIN PROG_NAME output KW_END PROG_NAME')
         def program(p):